BrokenSource/BrokenSource/Website/get/pypi.md

     [^1]: Most notably `imgui`, and moderate chance of issues with `torch`, `numpy`, etc.

 ## ⭐️ Usage

-**For more,** go to the project tab of your interest above and see its examples!
+Go to the project tab of your interest above and see the quickstart!

 ## 🚀 Upgrading

-!!! abstract "Simply **upgrade the dependency** on your Python project"
+!!! abstract "Simply upgrade the python dependency"
     === ":simple-python: Pip"
         ```shell title="Command"
         python -m pip install --upgrade {package}